Brian Cox – Por Que Precisamos Dos Exploradores

 we saw our world,

-vimos o nosso mundo,
+vimos nosso mundo,

 not as a solid, immovable,

-não como um sólido, imóvel,
+não como um lugar sólido, imóvel,

 kind of indestructible place,